 The Challenge of Autonomous Maintenance

-Performing these simple tasks on a daily basis seems to be a relatively easy ask of the production operators, and in most cases it is.
-Where the complexity comes into play is the daily management of the entire system.
+Performing these simple tasks on a daily basis is usually a relatively easy ask of the production operators.
+The complexity comes into play with the daily management of the entire system.

 In a large factory, that is all but impossible, so people stop doing it.
-It will only take about 2 days of operators realizing "if it's not important for them to get me a new checklist, then it must not be important for me to do it."
-But this is all changing!
+It only takes about two days for operators to realize, "If it's not important for them to get me a new checklist, then it must not be important for me to do it."
+But this is all changing.

 Autonomous Maintenance Made Easy with the Cloud

-Abnormalities that are found during the inspection can quickly be entered into the system with no tags or paperwork, and then prioritized along with other maintenance work scheduled for the machine.
-And finally, cloud-based total productive maintenance programs have all of the data stored in real-time and archived in history.
+Abnormalities found during the inspection can quickly be entered into the system with no tags or paperwork and prioritized along with other maintenance work scheduled for the machine.
+Finally, cloud-based TPM programs have all of the data stored in real-time and archived in history.
 It is all immediately accessible to maintenance for troubleshooting and teams for root cause analysis efforts.

-We must understand that when speaking about maintenance in a factory, we are not talking about a group of people, and we are not talking about real-estate in the factory where toolboxes are stored.
-What we are talking about is the system or the process chosen by the company to care for, repair and improve the production machinery.
+We must understand that when speaking about maintenance in a factory, we are not talking about a group of people, nor are we talking about real estate in the factory where toolboxes are stored.
+We are talking about the system or the process chosen by the company to care for, repair, and improve the production machinery.

-With new cloud-based systems like L2L's CloudDISPATCH, it is becoming much easier to manage these systems.
-So if you would like to see how L2L can put new life into your Total Productive Maintenance process, let us schedule a demo for you today.
+With new cloud-based systems like L2L's CloudDISPATCH, it is becoming much easier to manage maintenance operations.
+See how L2L can put new life into your TPM process.
+Let us schedule a demo for you today!